43. Time Inconsistency of Ramsey Plans#

 We consider three models of government policy making that differ in

-when a policymaker chooses, either once and for all at time \(0\), or at some time or times \(t \geq 0\).
+• when a policymaker chooses, either once and for all at time \(0\), or at one or more times \(t \geq 0\).

 In two of our models, a single policymaker chooses a sequence \(\{\mu_t\}_{t=0}^\infty\) once and for all, knowing how \(\mu_t\) affects household one-period utilities at dates \(s = 0, 1, \ldots, t-1\)